Congregation Yad Shalom, located in Centreville, provides a variety of programs in a traditional format with a modern flair:

 St. Raphael Orthodox Church, formally the Antiochian Orthodox Mission of Northern Virginia, meets each Sunday at 9:30 a.m. for Divine Liturgy at the Compton Village Community Center, 14401 Compton Village Drive, Centreville.
 Visit www.straphaelva.org contact Father Tom Palke via email email@example.com or telephone 703-303-3047.

-New Life Christian Church is once again launching a Divorce Care Group, which will meet on Sunday mornings at 9:30 a.m. at Westfield High School (child care provided).
+New Life Christian Church offers a Divorce Care Group, which will meet on Sunday mornings at 9:30 a.m. at Westfield High School (child care provided).
 Divorce Care is a video-based seminar group for people who are experiencing difficulty with their separation or divorce.
-The group provides information about ways to heal from the hurt, and cope with the life pressures, which accompany separation and divorce.
 Contact Ron Furgerson at 703-860-3324 or 703-963-1314.

 New Hope Fellowship currently meets at 10:50 a.m. at the Greenbriar Community Center each Sunday.
 The center is located at 4615 Stringfellow Road, Chantilly.
 Call 703-591-2948.